Kuipman/uwb_tdoa/README.md

-# DW1000_HARE
+# UWB_TDoA3

-Library of basic functionalities for Decawave's DW1000 chips/modules with Arduino -- edited for use with HARE lab projects.
-(DW1000 - https://www.decawave.com/products/dwm1000-module)
+Project utilizing a Time Difference of Arrival (TDoA) system utilizing a receive-only mobile tag calculating its xyz coordinate using packet data sent from stationary base station modules.

-UWB Nodes used comprise the Loco Positioning System (see https://www.bitcraze.io/products/loco-positioning-node/)
+UWB Nodes used are from the Loco Positioning System (see https://www.bitcraze.io/products/loco-positioning-node/)

 Manual DW1000 source pulled from library by thotro (see https://github.com/thotro/arduino-dw1000).
+Library contains basic functionalities for Decawave's DW1000 chips/modules with Arduino.
+(DW1000 - https://www.decawave.com/products/dwm1000-module)

 ## License